aleguy02/GDocify/README.md

 https://console.cloud.google.com/projectcreate \
 Name the project GDocify or whatever other name you want.
 You can leave the location as "No organization".

-Next, enable the Google Drive and Google Docs APIs.
+Next, enable the Google Drive API.

 1. Select Hamburger Menu<br>
    <img src="doc/images/Hamburger.png" width="400">